oliverst/oliverst.github.com/_posts/2011-11-17-snap-framework-basics.md

     -- method matches the given method.
 {% endhighlight %}

 So you give the method function a [`Method`](http://hackage.haskell.org/packages/archive/snap-core/0.6.0.1/doc/html/Snap-Core.html#t:Method) and a handler, then the handler action will be completed if and only if the request's method is the same as the given one.
-If the methods do not matche the method function will call [pass](http://hackage.haskell.org/packages/archive/snap-core/0.6.0.1/doc/html/Snap-Core.html#v:pass) and the handler will fail, resulting in the next handler being tried (`method POST indexPost`).
+If the methods do not match the method function will call [pass](http://hackage.haskell.org/packages/archive/snap-core/0.6.0.1/doc/html/Snap-Core.html#v:pass) and the handler will fail, resulting in the next handler being tried (`method POST indexPost`).
 If you want to see how exactly this happens have a look the [method function source](http://hackage.haskell.org/packages/archive/snap-core/0.6.0.1/doc/html/src/Snap-Internal-Types.html#method):

 {% highlight haskell %}
 ------------------------------------------------------------------------------